rahul23aug/ElasticSearch-Python-/README.md

 # ElasticSearch-Python
-A python based script that uses the Elasticsearch-py library to perform action on ElasticSearch datasets used: new_properties.csv resale_properties.csv
+A python based script that uses the Elasticsearch-py library to perform actions on ElasticSearch

+datasets used:
+new_properties.csv
+resale_properties.csv